ForestAdmin/documentation-user-guide/collections/customize-your-fields/README.md

 ![](<../../.gitbook/assets/2020-07-23_10.41.03.png>)

-This is how you will **control how your data is displayed** in your views (table view, summary view, related data views, etc).
+This is how you will **control how your data is displayed** in your views (Table View, Summary View, related data views, etc).

 {% hint style="info" %}
 After selecting a widget, its _settings_ panel should open automatically.
 You can however reopen that panel at any time by clicking on the cog icon **(2)**.